This is a pet first aid course that is relevant for pet owners and for those working hands-on with animals.

 Learn about the essential first aid principles and actions to carry out in the event of a range of common incidents.

 Our emphasis in this course is on companion animals including cats, dogs, rabbits and guinea pigs.

-Module 1 of this pet first aid course covers the principles of first aid.
+Unit 1 of this pet first aid course covers the principles of first aid.
 Learn how to assess the essential functions of the body.
 Learn how to improvise items such as muzzles, stretchers and splints and put together a first aid kit.

-Learn about guidelines about UK first aid legislation for animals & understand what treatments are allowed under the Veterinary Surgeon's Act.
+Learn guidelines about UK first aid legislation for animals & understand what treatments are allowed under the Veterinary Surgeon’s Act.

 Learn how to restrain and handle an animal in distress or pain.
 Learn how to recognise and stabilise fractures in preparation for transporting to a vet.
 Learn how to recognise and treat shock, collapse and bleeding.

 Learn how to treat injuries such as: Cuts and grazes, poisons and stings, eye injuries, bite injuries, choking, dislocations, broken bones, convulsions, fainting, heatstroke, burns, electric shock and drowning.